f1yn/wrap-cli/README.md

 ```

 Inside of your factory/constructor script, wrap the start and end of the constructor with `/*__START_WRAP__*/` and `/*__END_WRAP__*/`.
-This is required, as it's how the wrapper tells difference between constructor and other module code.
+This is required, as it's how the wrapper tells the difference between constructor and other module code.

 **Unfortunately, right now a glob implementation has not been added, so the wrapper can only process an individual file per
 instance**.